Deriving the properties of space time using the non-compressible solutions of the Navier-Stokes Equations: The Navier-Stokes equation and Einstein field equation

 \section{The Navier-Stokes equation and Einstein field equation}

 Both the Einstein field equation and the Navier-Stokes equation have long been incredibly powerful tools for understanding the world both terms of mathematics and physics.
 The Einstein equation universally governs the long-distance behavior of gravitational systems, while the incompressible Navier-Stokes equation universally governs the hydrodynamic limit of essentially any fluid.
 Both equations have an intricate non-linear structure that allow them to be applied to wide verity of systems and thus offer us an insight into a wide range of physical phenomena.
 Before these two equation can be used to probe the structure of space time though it necessary to understand that for that for every solution of the incompressible Navier-Stokes equation in p+ 1 dimensions, there is a uniquely associated “dual" solution of the vacuum Einstein equations in p + 2 dimensions\cite{bredberg}.
 Those interested in a more rigorous demonstration of this assertion should read From Navier-Stokes to Einstein by Dr. Irene Bredberg et al\cite{bredberg}.
+What follows is very brief overview their work, the structure of both the Einstein field equation and Navier-Stokes, and the boundary conditions necessary for there to be a solution to each equation.
+We begin by seeking a relation between the (p+2)-dimensional Einstein and (p+1)-dimensional Navier-Stokes equations.
+Since, the former has a much larger solution space than the latter, only a special type of Einstein geometry is relevant.
+Roughly speaking, the relevant geometries are non-singular perturbations of a horizon.
+A more precises description of the geometries we are interested in can be found and From Navier-Stokes to Einstein by Dr. Irene Bredberg et al \cite{bredberg} for the moment we are only interested in the boundary conditions of these geometries which we will denote as .
+The boundary hypersurface is taken to be asymptotically null in both the far future and far past.
+In Minkowskian coordinates , past null infinity is the union of the null surface together with and is a time like hyper surface with \cite{bredberg}.
+Past (future) event horizons are defined by the boundaries of the causal future (past) of near-horizon and the hydrodynamic -expansion\cite{bredberg}.
+These two expansions are shown to be equivalent .
+Initial data can be specified on the union of and .
+We consider initial data which is asymptotically Minkowskian and flat (no incoming waves) on .
+On we generally demand that the intrinsic metric be flat meaning that for .
+Next we wish to consider the general solution of the Einstein equations consistent with this initial data and smooth on In particular.
+So far we have not specified the extrinsic curvature on or equivalently (and more conveniently) the Brown-York stress tensor on this will give us the equation \cite{bredberg}.
+If no initial data were prescribed on , any on consistent with the constraint equations could be chosen.
+This data could then in general be evolved radially inwards to produce a space time everywhere inside of \cite{bredberg}.In general, such a space time will have gravitational flux (if not singularities) going up to as well as down to .Hence we have a “shooting problem" to find those special allowed choices of which produce a space time smooth on with no flux coming from \cite{bredberg}.
+Dr. Bredberg has devised a complete solution to this problem in \cite{bredberg2011wilsonian}.
+We then implement Dr. Bredberg solution to leading order in a double expansion in long wavelengths and weak fields.
+Ingoing Rindler coordinates were used for which the leading order at metric is